sahirbhatnagar/blog/content/post/2016-02-25-power_ttest_sample_size.md

 5. n1 = 574, n2 = 860: n1 represents 40% of the entire sample size of 1434
 6. n1 = 717, n2 = 717: equal size groups (this is optimal because it leads to the highest power for a given effect size)

-In the figure above we plotted the power curves for the $t$-test, as a function of the effect size, assuming a Type I error rate of 5%.
+In the figure above we plotted the power curves for the `$t$`-test, as a function of the effect size, assuming a Type I error rate of 5%.

 ## Code